navtech-io/Simpleflow/docs/examples.md

 /* Save */
 set userId = $CustomerService.RegisterUser(user: arg) /* User defined function*/

-# Send email
+# Compose and send email
 set emailMessage  = `
-                        Hi {arg.Name},
+                        Hello {arg.Name},
-                        Your account has been created.
+                        We would like to confirm that your account was created successfully.

-                        Thank you for sign up.
+                        Thank you for joining.
                         Date: {arg.RegistrationDate}
                     `
 $SendEmail(message: emailMessage, to: arg.email)  /* User defined function */